aotta/PiRTOII/README.md

 added v.
 1.03: bug fixed (issue in Chess after move #21)

 added v.
-1.04: bug fixed Missile Dominatino (added support for both RAM8 and RAM16)
+1.04: bug fixed Missile Domination (added support for both RAM8 and RAM16) and added initialization fix used by gtortone for his "Minty" for better compatibility

 **WARNING!** "purple" Pico has not the same pinout of original Raspberry "green" ones, you MUST use the clone or you may damage your hardware.